davidkopp/termux-scripts/README.md

     - Flash with text (e.g. "Git sync")
     - Termux:
         - Executable: `sync.sh`
-        - Arguments (if you have a multi-repo setup): repo-path (see above)
+        - Arguments (not used anymore, was used in the past to provide a path in a multi-repo setup)
         - ✔ Wait for result for commands
         - Timeout: 30 seconds